Skip to main content

 • Outbound voice (Vorel-initiated calls).
 Inbound only today.

 • Real n8n deployment.
-The around-the-brain templates exist on disk + the operator-side discoverability page lists them, but n8n is not yet deployed as a Railway service.
+The around-the-brain templates exist on disk + the operator-side discoverability page lists them, but n8n is not yet deployed as a running service.
 Per-turn dispatch (router + sub-agent + tools) runs in TypeScript inside the web app, not in n8n.

 Where to go next